 - 1 cups plant milk

-- Prep the asparagus and potatoes.
-Cut off just the ends of the asparagus and dice the stalks into pieces about 2 inches long.
+- Cut off just the ends of the asparagus and dice the stalks into pieces about 2 inches long.
 Dice the potatoes into small cubes.

-- Sauté the onions.
-In a medium soup pot to medium-high heat.
+- Heat a Dutch oven or medium soup pot to medium-high heat.
 Add the onions and cook them, stirring frequently, for about 5 minutes until they soften.

-- Deglaze with vegetable broth.
-Stir in the vegetable broth and use it to clear the bottom of the pot to release any stuck-on veggies.
+- Stir in the broth and asparagus.
+Stir the bottom of the pot to release any stuck-on veggies.

-- Taste and finish.
-Put the soup back on the heat.
-Taste and add salt and black pepper to taste.
+- Put the soup back on the heat if it has cooled.
+Taste and add salt and pepper to taste.

 - If you use thin-skinned potatoes, there is no need to peel them.
-White, baby or red potatoes work best.
-If using russets, peel before cubing them.
+White, baby, or red potatoes work best.
+If using russets, peel them before cubing them.

-- You can use a can of white beans as a potato substitute.
+- You can use a can of white beans as a substitute for the potatoes.
 Add them along with the asparagus.

-- To make this recipe when it isn't asparagus season, you can use frozen.
-Add a 16-ounce bag of frozen asparagus after the potatoes are tender.
+- To use frozen asparagus, add a 16-ounce bag after the potatoes are tender.
 Reduce the vegetable broth to 3 cups.
 If necessary, add more after adding the plant milk and blending.